-Local people feel that Kensington & Chelsea should combine green spaces with a built environment that takes account of how they live and enhances their lives.
+Local people feel that Kensington and Chelsea should combine green spaces with a built environment that takes account of how they live and enhances their lives.
 In the future they think it is important that we give a higher profile to 'green' issues.
 They want:

-- Good quality public transport and less traffic congestion. - Cleaner air and less noise pollution. - · Clean and clutter free streets. - More environmental education, the promotion of practices such as recycling and for people to be given responsibility for the improvement of their own environment. - A built environment that promotes good quality new architecture as well as preserving the old.
+- Good quality public transport and less traffic congestion. - Cleaner air and less noise pollution. - Clean and clutter free streets. - More environmental education, the promotion of practices such as recycling, and for people to be given responsibility for the improvement of their own environment. - A built environment that promotes good quality new architecture as well as preserving the old. - Existing green spaces to be protected and enhanced, and new ones to be developed.